What a Practical SMB Risk Management Lifecycle Looks Like

 • Small and mid-sized businesses (SMBs) can implement a right-sized lifecycle without enterprise-level complexity or cost.

-Most small and mid-sized businesses (SMBs) understand they need security tools — firewalls, backups, antivirus — but few have a structured plan for managing risk over time.
+Most small and mid-sized businesses (SMBs) understand they need security tools like firewalls, backups, antivirus.
+But few have a structured plan for managing risk over time.

 That’s the missing link.